EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 Modified ecRecover Behavior

-Starting at the activation of this EIP, the ecRecover precompile at address ECRECOVER_ADDRESS MUST perform the following steps:
+Starting at the activation of this EIP, the ecRecover precompile at address ECRECOVER_ADDRESS must perform the following steps:

 1. Perform ECDSA public key recovery from the input (hash, v, r, s) as currently specified, yielding a recovered_address.